Early Years Foundation Stage

 Thematic Approach to Teaching and Learning

 All of our learning (apart from phonics) is taught through a theme.
 Our focus theme changes each half term.
-Please see the Nursery and Reception curriculum maps which outline the learning the children will be covering in each of the seven areas over the year.
+Please see the Nursery and Reception curriculum maps on the class website pages which outline the learning the children will be covering in each of the seven areas over the year.

 CHARACTERISTICS OF EFFECTIVE LEARNING

 During the Early Years the Teachers and Early Years Educators look to develop the children’s learning skills and, at the end of Reception, teachers will provide a summary of each child in relation to the following characteristics of learning:

 Tapestry – Our Online Pupil Learning Journal

 Tapestry is a secure website which can be accessed on a computer or laptop, and also on any Apple or Android device such as a tablet or smartphone.

 Snapshots of your child’s learning in Nursery and Reception is recorded in their secure access online learning journal.
 This is an exciting way of keeping track of each child’s development over their time in Early Years.
 Parents/carers can log on via secure access and view what their child has been up to and instantly add comments to entries.
 Entries include uploaded photos, videos and written observations.
 The child’s online book can be shared with members of the family - we actively encourage our families to contribute their own snapshots, learning milestones and observations of their child’s learning too.
 We ask families to sign up to Tapestry the summer before starting in their new Nursery or Reception class, to ease transition and give us an opportunity to get to know the children a little better before they begin their school journey.